kschrock/CellularAutomaton/README.md

 ### the main logic is in the default constructor, did not have time to move over to main.
 ### working video of simulation called "Working Simulator" in this folder.

+### You need 2 terminals to run this, one for Server and one for compiling makeFile

+### Step to run local Server
+1. java -jar GraphicsServerV2.jar 7777

 ### Steps to run makeFile
 1. make gol
 2. ./gol